 When and where can I go on exchange?

-We recommend that you go on exchange during your second semester (Spring semester) and take courses that can be approved as optional courses at the 4000-level.
+We recommend that you go on exchange during your third semester (autumn semester) and take courses that can be approved as optional courses at the 4000-level.
+You can also go on exchange during the spring semester, if you have taken ECON4150 - Introductory Econometrics or equivalent in your bachelor degree.

 The Department of Economics has exchange agreements with several European universities and their Departments of Economics in Great Britain, Germany, France, Belgium, Spain, Portugal and Italy, and with Fudan University in China.